jemisha29/Call-Center-Analysis/README.md

 ![r2](https://github.com/user-attachments/assets/985df74d-c6d5-4a2d-8995-12a099fac7f6)

 ## Insights
 These insights are based on data that includes all years.
-If a specific year is selected, the results will adjust to reflect the data relevant to the selected year.
+If a specific year is selected, the results will adjust to reflect the data relevant to the selected month.

 **Category 1: Topic Analysis**
   - Number of Calls by Topic: